Parley P. Pratt: Latter Day Saint service

+During his youth, Pratt had difficulty accepting prevailing Christian doctrines being taught by various churches.
+In early 1830 while seeking religious truth through prayer and study, Pratt declared that "the prophecies of the holy prophets were open to my view" and he sensed a strong prompting to preach what he had learned.
+In August 1830, Pratt and his wife Thankful left their farm near Cleveland, Ohio and headed east toward their childhood home in Canaan, New York.

-While traveling to visit family in western New York, Pratt read a copy of the Book of Mormon owned by a Baptist deacon.
-Convinced of its authenticity, he traveled to Palmyra, and spoke to Hyrum Smith.
+Along their journey on the Erie Canal between Buffalo and Albany, New York, Parley told his wife that he felt compelled to disembark at Newark, New York and told her to continue on to Albany.
+It was in Newark that Pratt met a Baptist deacon who spoke of the Book of Mormon and lent Pratt his copy of the book.
+Convinced of its authenticity, Pratt traveled a short distance to Palmyra, and spoke to Hyrum Smith.
 Pratt was baptized in Seneca Lake by Oliver Cowdery on or about September 1, 1830, formally joining the church.
 He was also ordained to the office of elder.
 Continuing on to his family's home, he introduced his younger brother, Orson Pratt, to Mormonism and baptized him on September 19, 1830.

 Arriving in Fayette, New York, in October 1830, Pratt met Joseph Smith and was asked to join a missionary group assigned to preach to the Native American tribes on the Missouri frontier.
 During the trip west, he and his companions stopped to visit Sidney Rigdon.
 They were instrumental in converting Rigdon and approximately 130 members of his congregation within three weeks.
 Pratt became close friends with the Smiths, particularly Joseph, with whom he would later experience persecution and imprisonment, including incarceration at Liberty Jail.